serailaction/serailaction.github.io/_posts/2016-03-13-DfT-TfL-Consultation-Bexley.md

 Please send it over (contact details at the top of each page) - Our rail service shouldn't be used as a political football in times of elections, and then kicked into the long grass once the candidate is elected.

-It most definitely shouldn't be used to peddle claims that something has been done by a prosepective candidate.
+It most definitely shouldn't be used to peddle claims that something has been done by a prospective candidate.
 When nothing has been done.

 ## Respond to the consultation - deadline Friday 18th March

 If you haven't already, respond to the consultation - [more details here](http://serailaction.uk/2016-03-10-DfT-TfL-Southeastern-Consultation.html) this is still in the consultative stage.